New Mexico HiSET® Exam Requirements

 Yes.
 You can change your mind and take a computer-delivered test even though you scheduled a paper-delivered test.
 However, you do need to check with your test center to make sure that both options are available, as not all test centers offer both computer-delivered and paper-delivered tests.

 Yes.
-You can combine English and Spanish subtests.
+You can switch languages or retake your remaining subject tests in a different language from when you started.
 Check with your test center to make sure there are no other requirements.

 - How do I request accommodations so I can be successful on the HiSET exam?